Nidthish/Nidthish/README.md

 Hi 👋, I’m Nidthish

-I'm a Software Developer passionate about building apps and exploring new technologies.
-I love coding in Python, Java, and JavaScript.
+👨‍💻 CSE Student passionate about coding, web development, and building projects.
+💡 Exploring new technologies and contributing to open-source.

 **Languages:** Python, Java, C